Girl Late for School with Toast in Her Mouth: Origin

 An early instance of a character running out of the house with bread in their mouth appears in a 1962 installment of the manga version of Sazae-san, where the character Wakame Isono does this.
 This is considered the oldest known example of the "running out with bread in mouth" element.
 Additionally, in the 1970s manga Glass Mask, the protagonist Maya Kitajima has a scene where she runs to school with bread in her mouth.

-In 1990, the 9th chapter of Saru demo Kakeru Manga Kyōshitsu (Even Monkeys Can Draw Manga; hereafter Saruman) by Kōji Aihara and Kentarō Takekuma, depicted the full scenario described in the #Outline as a typical encounter scene in shōjo manga.
-A 2010 Goo Ranking poll titled "Situations in Old Shōjo Manga That Make You Think 'That Happens!'" ranked this scene third, reinforcing its perception as a classic trope.
+In 1990, the 9th chapter of Saru demo Kakeru Manga Kyōshitsu (Even Monkeys Can Draw Manga; hereafter Saruman) by Kōji Aihara and Kentarō Takekuma, depicted the full scenario described above as a typical encounter scene in shōjo manga.
+A 2010 Goo Ranking poll titled "Situations in Old Shōjo Manga That Make You Think 'That Happens! ranked this scene third, reinforcing its perception as a classic trope.
 Confectionery researcher Rika Fukuda, known for her expertise in shōjo manga and subculture from the 1960s onwards, described the trope in her 2012 book Gorotsuki wa Itsumo Shokutaku o Osou, stating she wrote it "from memory alone, without looking at anything specific", treating it as a common scenario.
 Internationally, a 2013 BuzzFeed article listed it among scenes frequently observed in Japanese anime by foreign viewers.

 However, researchers including Rika Fukuda, freelance writer Wakako Takō, (Note: Wakako Takō (田幸 和歌子 Takō Wakako, born 1973 in Nagano Prefecture) worked at an advertising production company before becoming a freelance writer.) and illustrator Haioku have pointed out that examples matching the full storyline described above are almost nonexistent in older shōjo manga.